DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 The Flink job is still running.
 Let's prove it processes data in real time.

 Open two terminals:
-- Terminal 1: Run the producer — `uv run python3 src/producers/producer.py`
+- Terminal 1: Run the producer - `uv run python src/producers/producer.py`
 - Terminal 2: Repeatedly query `SELECT count(*) FROM processed_events;`

 You'll see the count increase live as the producer sends messages.
-This is continuous stream processing — no batch scheduling, no cron jobs.
+This is continuous stream processing - no batch scheduling, no cron jobs.

-## Step 10: Offsets — earliest vs latest
+## Step 10: Offsets - earliest vs latest

 When Flink connects to Kafka, it needs to know where to start reading.
 This is the `scan.startup.mode` setting: